c3Vubnkc3Vubnk/genshin-autodaily/README.md

 Warning:if you can't read chinese, please translate it to english,I will translate chinese to english in the future If you still need help,just create an issue

+And,if you find this project is helpful,pls,give me a star.